anquanscan/sec-tools/README.md

 [smazestager](https://github.com/falkensmz/smazestager): A download & execute payload written in Python 3.10
 [vgs_python_demo](https://github.com/gjyoung1974/vgs_python_demo): PCI Compliant E Commerce integration with VGS Secure Proxy and Vault technologies with Python and Flask
 [HackRSA](https://github.com/StanGirard/HackRSA): Hack the heck out of rsa
 [minilib](https://github.com/michael105/minilib): A c standard system library with a focus on size, headeronly, "singlefile", intended for static linking.
 187 Bytes for "Hello World"(regular elf), compiled with the standard gcc toolchain.
+[go-password-validator](https://github.com/wagslane/go-password-validator): Validate the Strength of a Password in Go